Labyrinth: The Computer Game: Development

 Lucasfilm Games began to design Labyrinth: The Computer Game in 1985.
 Company head George Lucas had requested a tie-in video game for the movie of the same name, which was under production at Lucasfilm.
 As was common with Lucasfilm Games projects, Lucas himself provided very little direction to the team.
 Labyrinth was the first licensed game developed by the company: earlier products, such as Rescue on Fractalus! and The Eidolon, had been original intellectual properties.
 According to project leader David Fox, working with a license "frees you up in some ways and restricts you, too".
 With their adaptation, the team was not pressured to reuse events and characters from the Labyrinth film, but they "felt obligated" to follow the source material.
 Because they saw the film as an adventure story, they chose to set their adaptation in the adventure game genre.
-Fox conversely disliked the genre's then-reliance on text parsers and syntax guessing, and so he created the word wheel menus as a replacement.
+Fox conversely disliked the genre's reliance on text parsers and syntax guessing, and so he created the word wheel menus as a replacement.
 They were meant to supply "a limited set of words that still let you do a lot of things", in order to streamline the game without hampering the player's freedom.
 The game's visual design was shared by Lucasfilm's Habitat, a massively multiplayer online game under production at the time.

 Douglas really liked the word "adumbrate", meaning "to prefigure indistinctly or foreshadow", so it ended up on the verb list[.] ...
 You had to "adumbrate the elephant" when you were stuck in a prison, and an elephant would come and break a hole in the wall, freeing you.
 Definitely one of those things that was far funnier in the brainstorming session than in the game.